bernie-skipole/remscope/docs/index.md

 This may ask for your password.

-Then run the script buildserver to install software from the ubuntu repositories, the source command runs the script file as if each line of the script was being typed in:
+Then run the script buildserver to install software from repositories, the source command runs the script file as if each line of the script was being typed in:

 **source buildserver**